-The third dimension of Pakistan’s water crisis is the inter-provincial & intra-provincial water distribution issues.
-The Water Apportionment Accord signed into effect on 21 March 1991 is the most significant piece of water legislation in Pakistan after the Indus Waters Treaty.
-Based largely upon the historical use of waters of the Indus Basin rivers by the provinces, it allocated Punjab 47%, Sindh 42% Khyber Pakhtunkhwa, 8%, and Baluchistan 3% of the water.
+The third dimension of Pakistan’s water crisis is the inter-provincial and intra-provincial water distribution issues.
+The Water Apportionment Accord, signed into effect on March 21, 1991, is the most significant piece of water legislation in Pakistan after the Indus Waters Treaty.
+Based largely upon the historical use of the waters of the Indus Basin rivers by the provinces, it allocated Punjab 47%, Sindh 42%, Khyber Pakhtunkhwa, 8%, and Baluchistan 3% of the water.

-Although IRSA & CCI are the two best forums to resolve any water issue, the Accord failed to end long-simmering tensions between Sindh and Pakistan over water sharing.
-Sindh worries extraction of water for dam building and irrigation in upstream provinces will not only deprive the region of the water it needs but the accord does not guarantee a minimum “environmental flow” of river water through the province and into the Arabian Sea.
-In 2005, a team of international consultants assessed water demands for the Indus Delta suggesting 10 MAF be given to Sindh for this purpose
+Although IRSA and CCI are the two best forums to resolve any water issue, the Accord failed to end long-simmering tensions between Sindh and Pakistan over water sharing.
+Sindh worries that the extraction of water for dam building and irrigation in upstream provinces will not only deprive the region of the water it needs, but the accord does not guarantee a minimum “environmental flow” of river water through the province and into the Arabian Sea.
+In 2005, a team of international consultants assessed water demands for the Indus Delta, suggesting 10 MAF be given to Sindh for this purpose

-The fourth dimension of Pakistan’s water crisis is unfortunately the unintended consequences of the very irrigation system sustaining its agriculture for the last 6 decades.
-Currently, around 25% percent of the cultivable land is waterlogged, a side effect of canal irrigation, rendering vast tracts of our arable land unfit for cultivation due to the presence of excess water just beneath the surface.
-Salinity invariably follows waterlogging; once evaporated, this water leaves traces of salt which over some time have reached such high levels that growth of vegetation is impossible.
+The fourth dimension of Pakistan’s water crisis is unfortunately the unintended consequence of the very irrigation system that has sustained its agriculture for the last 6 decades.
+Currently, around 25% per cent of the cultivable land is waterlogged, a side effect of canal irrigation, rendering vast tracts of our arable land unfit for cultivation due to the presence of excess water just beneath the surface.
+Salinity invariably follows waterlogging; once evaporated, this water leaves traces of salt that, over some time, have reached such high levels that the growth of vegetation is impossible.
 Presently, more than 10% of the land is saline.
 Thirdly, sodicity.
-We have been irrigating our lands with canal water which though very good for the lands, contains salt.
-For 6/7 decades of canal irrigation that residue of salt has now started adversely impacting the fertility level of the irrigated lands.
+We have been irrigating our lands with canal water, which, though very good for the land, contains salt.
+After 6–7 decades of canal irrigation, that residue of salt has now started adversely impacting the fertility level of the irrigated lands.

 E. Declining Water Quality

-The fifth dimension of Pakistan’s water crisis relates to the deteriorating quality of water used in our homes or to irrigate our agricultural lands is a serious issue that unfortunately has never got the attention it deserves.
-There are three dimensions of this problem.
+The fifth dimension of Pakistan’s water crisis relates to the deteriorating quality of water used in our homes or to irrigate our agricultural lands, which is a serious issue that unfortunately has never gotten the attention it deserves.
+There are three dimensions to this problem.

 1. Firstly, Pakistan is located in an area that was once the basin of the Tethys Ocean.
-With water receding, this piece of land emerged but there are still pockets where the seawater is present.
-Over-pumping of groundwater in certain areas has depleted the aquifers so fast that we are now pumping out that seawater, adversely affecting the fertility of the lands.
+With the water receding, this piece of land emerged, but there are still pockets where seawater is present.
+Over-pumping of groundwater in certain areas has depleted the aquifers so fast that we are now pumping out that seawater, adversely affecting the fertility of the land.

 2. Secondly, the non-scientific use of pesticides and fertilizers by farmers is also one of the major causes of water pollution.
-Excessive use of these chemical inputs seeping into the groundwater or underground aquifers has now resulted in their leaching into the land so deep and so extensively that they have not only adversely affected the quality of land but also the nutritious quality of the agricultural produce.
+Excessive use of these chemical inputs seeping into the groundwater or underground aquifers has now resulted in their leaching into the land so deeply and so extensively that they have adversely affected not only the quality of the land but also the nutritious quality of the agricultural produce.

 3. Thirdly, the indiscriminate discharge of municipal waste and industrial effluents into canals/rivers has also resulted in aggravating the above-mentioned problem.

-Keeping in view the importance of water for the economic security of Pakistan in the backdrop of its gradual shortfall in its availability and requirements in the years to come, particularly when climate change is compounding the already situation, there is an urgent need to formulate a long term strategy for increasing the water availability, reducing its losses and using it more efficiently.
+Keeping in view the importance of water for the economic security of Pakistan against the backdrop of its gradual shortfall in its availability and requirements in the years to come, particularly when climate change is compounding the situation, there is an urgent need to formulate a long term strategy for increasing its availability, reducing its losses, and using it more efficiently.
 Salient features of this strategy could be